 In 2000 he was awarded a National Teaching Fellowship in the first round.
 He has twice been awarded the Journal of Geography in Higher Education Biennial Award for Promoting Excellence in Teaching and Learning (2003 and 2007).
 In 2004 the Council of the Royal Geographical Society conferred on him the Taylor and Francis Award for ‘contributions to the promotion of learning and teaching in higher education’.
 In 2012 he was one of the first 10 people to be awarded a Principal Fellowship of the Higher Education Academy and in 2013 he was awarded a SEDA@20 Legacy Award for Disciplinary Development.
 In 2015 he received the Distinguished Service Award from the International Society for the Scholarship of Teaching and Learning.

 Mick is an experienced presenter.
 Since 1995 he has given over 500 educational workshops, seminars, keynotes and conference presentations in 25 countries (Australia, Austria, Belgium, Canada, Denmark, Finland, France, Greece, Hong Kong, Hungary, Iceland, Ireland, Luxembourg, Netherlands, New Zealand, Norway, Portugal, Singapore, South Korea, Spain, Sweden, Switzerland, United Arab Emirates, United Kingdom and United States).
-For example, he has given keynotes at the launches of the Australian Learning and Teaching Council’s project ‘Achieving Teaching Research Connections’ in Perth, Brisbane and Melbourne; the SoTL12 Commons conference in Georgia, US; the inaugural Australian Conference on Undergraduate Research in Sydney; the Australian Conference on Science & Mathematics Education in Sydney; the ISSoTL12 conference in Hamilton, Canada, the Council on Undergraduate Research Pre-ISSoTL Symposium in Raleigh, US; the Learning Innovation Network conference in Dublin; the Students as Partners conference in Leicester; the SoTL Forum on ‘Undergraduate research and inquiry for student learning’ in Calgary; the 25th International Networking for Healthcare Education Conference in Cambridge, the International Teaching and Learning Conference at NUS, Singapore, and the 7th Celebration Ceremony of ISCTE-Institute of University of Lisbon.
+For example, he has given keynotes at the launches of the Australian Learning and Teaching Council’s project ‘Achieving Teaching Research Connections’ in Perth, Brisbane and Melbourne; the SoTL12 Commons conference in Georgia, US; the inaugural Australian Conference on Undergraduate Research in Sydney; the Australian Conference on Science & Mathematics Education in Sydney; the ISSoTL12 conference in Hamilton, Canada, the Council on Undergraduate Research Pre-ISSoTL Symposium in Raleigh, US; the Learning Innovation Network conference in Dublin; the Students as Partners conference in Leicester; the SoTL Forum on ‘Undergraduate research and inquiry for student learning’ in Calgary; the 25th International Networking for Healthcare Education Conference in Cambridge, the International Teaching and Learning Conference at NUS, Singapore, the 7th Celebration Ceremony of ISCTE-Institute of University of Lisbon, and the Bürgenstock Conference of Swiss Universities of Applied Sciences and Teachers Universities.
 He has written and edited approximately 200 papers, chapters, books and guides on various aspects of teaching and learning in higher education.
 He has over 5,300 citations, more than 2,900 since 2012.